 (a) The Board is vested with the authority to govern and set policy for the Florida State University as necessary to provide proper governance and improvement of the University in accordance with law and rules of the Florida Board of Governors.

 (b) The Board may adopt regulations and policies consistent with the University’s mission, with law, and with regulations of the Florida Board of Governors.

 The Board shall have such other powers and duties, not inconsistent with applicable provisions of State law, as presently or as shall be defined and delegated by the Florida Board of Governors.

 Section 501 -Committees

-(a) The Chair of the Board shall have the power to establish committees and appoint members, subject to the approval of the Board.
+(a) The Chair of the Board shall have the power to establish committees and appoint members.
 Standing committees are charged specifically with the immediate care and supervision of the subject matters assigned to them.

-(b) Ex Officio Members: The Chair of the Board of Trustees, or in the Chair’s absence the Vice Chair of the Board, shall be ex officio members of all standing committees and subcommittees.
+(b) Ex Officio Members: The Chair of the Board of Trustees, or in the Chair’s absence the Vice Chair of the Board, shall be an ex officio voting member of all standing committees and subcommittees.

 Section 502 - Notice and Records

 The Secretary of the Board shall notice meetings of standing, special, and ad hoc Committees in the same manner as for meetings of the Board of Trustees.
-The Secretary shall not maintain minutes of these meetings, but will ensure that the meeting is audiotaped and kept publicly available.
+The Secretary shall ensure that minutes of all committee meetings are kept.

 Article VI - Conflict of Interest